Are you Losing Digital Objects Within Your Folder Structure?

 Metadata is the “Data about Data”, or descriptive terms associated with a digital object like author, title, subject, date created, and file type.
 In turn the more metadata associated with the digital object the more Searchable the digital object becomes when trying to retrieve it through searching a database.

-How does this all pertain to a DAM Software Solution?
+How Does This Pertain to a DAM Software Solution?

 A web search engine and a DAM search engine run on similar principals using algorithms to identify objects in a database that correspond to keywords or characters specified by the user’s search request.
 A Web search works because someone has already applied the metadata to the digital objects for us to find.
 A DAM works in a similar way, but it is up to the administrators or users to apply a metadata structure to make their internal collection searchable.